sara-nl/clouddocs/image_download.markdown

  * **In the _Utility VM_:** Become _root_, with `sudo su -`
  * **In the _Utility VM_:** Run again `fdisk -l`.
 You should see a new drive in the listing from that command, likely: `Disk /dev/vdc: ...`.
 For the rest of the guide we will assume that the `image` you want to download is located in `/dev/vdc`.

-## Making a file of the image to be downloaded
+## Making a file off the image to be downloaded

 We will be making a bit-by-bit copy of the `image` you want to download, and storing that copy into a plain file that you can then download.
 We will be using the command `dd` which does all of that for you (you can read more in [Wikipedia](https://en.wikipedia.org/wiki/Dd_(Unix)).